TypesettingTools/CoffeeFlux-Aegisub-Scripts/README.md

 ------------

 1. Ensure that depctrl is functional (the easiest way is to use [line0's Aegisub builds](files.line0.eu/builds/Aegisub/))
-2. Go to the toolbox, Install Script, locate Title Case and install it
+2. Go to the toolbox, Install Script, locate Selegator and install it

 Usage
 ------------